intentframe/intentframe/docs/terminal_use/current_pragmatic_choice.md

 capability:script_execution:local_binary
 ```

-This is intentional in your python+shell-only scope.
+This is intentional in the python+shell-only scope.
 It can affect “run this downloaded CLI” or “run project script,” but that is more developer/power-user territory.
-I would keep it blocked for now.
+Should remain blocked for now.

 ### 6. Non-python runtimes and package managers are blocked